 Peter and James Fector did their best to provide a defence but the evidence against John was so overwhelming that they expected the worst.
 As for the folk of Dover, they rallied round Peter, something he was never to forget.
 Albeit, to everyone’s surprise it was announced that John had been cleared!
 Shortly afterwards John returned to Dover and after celebrations was back running his shipping business as before.
 By this time Thomas Mantell was again Mayor in and although he continued his campaign against smuggling he and the Fectors became friends.

-Following the abdication of Napoleon on 6 April 1814, Louis XVIII (1814-15 & 1815-24) called in on John before returning to France.
+Napoleon abdicated on 6 April 1814 and shortly after, Louis XVIII (1814-15 & 1815-24) called in on John before returning to France.
 It was also recorded that a considerable number of previously exiled French aristocrats stayed with the family at either St. James Street or Pier House over the next few months.
 One can only speculate how many of these people or their parents had crossed the Channel in John’s ships 21 years before.

 Peter died in February 1814, at his mansion in Eythorne.
 In August that year, John gave the Corporation of Dover, in accordance to his late father’s Will, three chests of silver plate.
 In honour of Peter, his portrait by Zoffany was hung in the then town hall.
 The portrait now hangs in the Stone Hall, Maison Dieu.